r3v5/StableBlock/README.md

 deployment.apps/stableblock-api created
    ```
-   15. Get all pods, services, deployments and replicasets for given namespace Kubernetes cluster ✅
+   15. Get all pods, services and deployments for given namespace Kubernetes cluster ✅
   ```
  kubectl get all -n stableblock